haacked/haacked.com/_posts/archived/2005-05-08-the-trouble-with-choice.aspx.markdown

 ---
 layout: post
-title: "The Trouble With Choice"
+title: The Trouble With Choice
 date: 2005-05-08 -0800
 comments: true
 disqus_identifier: 2942
 categories: []
+redirect_from: "/archive/2005/05/07/the-trouble-with-choice.aspx/"
 ---

 As a developer, I like choice.
 For example, WiX doesn't currently support managed custom actions.
 You can hack it together, but they won't support your endeavor.
 Personally, I want the choice to shoot myself in